Andrew Scheer officially passes John A. Macdonald as best grifter in Parliament history - The Beaverton

 Andrew Scheer officially passes John A. Macdonald as best grifter in Parliament history

 “When I first got to Ottawa they said no one would be able to overcome Sir John A’s legendary system of patronage and slush funds,” said a jubilant Scheer as he stood next to his sister/employee.
-“But just like when doctors told me an human can’t survive off milk alone, I proved them wrong.”
+“But just like when doctors told me an adult human can’t survive off milk alone, I proved them wrong.”

-“I’d like to thank my constituents, my , the my kids go to that the Conservative Party kindly paid for, and everyone who has ever dreamed big.”
+“I’d like to thank my constituents, my , the school my kids go to that the Conservative Party kindly paid for, and everyone who has ever dreamed big.”

 Although Scheer never pulled off the “one big con” like Macdonald did with his railroad scheme, his constant attempts to do multiple, low level schemes like hiding his American citizenship or lying about his experience as an insurance broker put him over the top in the eyes of officials.